sourcegraph/about/handbook/engineering/security/index.md

 ## How we pay out bounties

 When a reported vulnerability is fixed, the security team will decide upon an appropriate bounty, and follow up with the reporter.
-A simple template response is
+Here is a template you can use:

+> Thank you again for your report!
+>
 > We have fixed the vulnerability you reported in the following PR: $PRLINK
->This fix is included in the following versions of Sourcegraph: $SGVERSION
+> This fix is included in the following versions of Sourcegraph: $SGVERSION

->A bounty of $BOUNTYVAL will be awarded.
-To pay the bounty, we require the following information:
+>
+> We are happy to award you a bounty of $BOUNTYVAL for reporting this.
+Please provide the following information so we can send your payment:
->1.
-Email or full mobile phone number
+> 1. Email or full mobile phone number that is associated with your [PayPal](https://www.paypal.com/) account.
->2.
-Full name (first and last)
+> 2. Full name (first and last)
->3.
-Country/region of residence
+> 3. Country/region of residence
+>

->You [may/may not] disclose details of this vulnerability publicly
+> You [may/may not] disclose details of this vulnerability publicly [until YYYY-MM-DD].

 Note that in accordance with our goals of transparency, we should always try to allow public disclosure whenever possible.